-To track time and keep productive, they can create projects that reflect all the different activites of developing a new software: “Development”, “Marketing”, “Technical support”, and “Administration”.
+To track time and stay productive, they can create projects that reflect all the different activities of developing a new software: “Development,” “Marketing,” “Technical support,” and “Administration.”

 In this case, the client feature isn’t used at all.

-A consulting firm provides clients with professional advice and guidance on a number of topics.
+A consulting firm provides clients with professional advice and guidance on several topics.

-In this case, we would recommend naming the Projects as the actual clients and then using the phases as the actual field of expertise in which they offer counselling. (“Business strategy”, “Social media strategy”, “Training”…).
-In this case, the client feature isn’t used.
-The projects are also set as “billable” so that the firm can invoice the clients correctly based on the hours of consultancy provided and the consultant’s hourly rate.
+We recommend naming the Projects as the clients and then using the phases as the field of expertise in which they offer counseling. (“Business strategy,” “Social media strategy,” “Training,”…).
+The projects are also set as “billable” so that the firm can invoice the clients correctly.

-In this case, with Timeneye it is necessary to mark this project as billable and set the hourly rate in the system.
-The Timeneye user can track the billable hours, mark them as billed as the invoice progress.
-They can also track how many billable hours are still to be sent in the invoice to the client, and how many have been already billed.
+In this case, with Timeneye, it is necessary to mark every project as billable and set the hourly rate in the system.
+The Timeneye user can track the billable hours and mark them as billed as the invoice progress.
+The freelance can also track how many billable hours will be sent in the invoice and how many have already been billed.

 How do I track all the work effectively?

-In Timeneye you can set the projects you are working on and you can split them into steps: the so-called phases.
+In Timeneye you can set the projects you are working on and split them into steps: the so-called phases.

 Phases can be the actual phases of the project or the single activities you perform for that client within the project.
 Remember to create at least one phase per project!